nino2armando/PageMetrics-Kafka-Redis/README.md

 Metrics RoadMap
 ===========
 - We can introduce other metric types:
-        - Counters --> count any type of event ('some.custom.events',10
+  - Counters --> count any type of event ('some.custom.events, 10)
   - Timers --> how long something took
   - Sets --> count of unique values passed to a key

 Kafka commands
 ===========